readium/kotlin-toolkit/README.md

 A [Test App](test-app) demonstrates how to integrate the Readium Kotlin toolkit in your own reading app.

-## Using Readium

 :question: **Find documentation and API reference at [readium.org/kotlin-toolkit](https://readium.org/kotlin-toolkit)**.

+## Setting Up Readium

 Readium modules are distributed through [JitPack](https://jitpack.io/#readium/kotlin-toolkit).
-It's also possible to clone the repository (or a fork) and depend on the modules locally.

-### From the JitPack Maven repository

-Make sure that you have the `$readium_version` property set in your root `build.gradle` and add the JitPack repository.
+Make sure that you have the `$readium_version` property set in your root `build.gradle`, then add the JitPack and JCenter repositories.

 ```groovy
 buildscript {